Midhun1618/HOVE/README.md

 🔜 Expand Ecosystem – Messaging, groups, events, and more 🌍 Public Launch – Let the world step into HOVE

-🤝 Contributing

 We’re building HOVE as a community-first project.
 Contributions are welcome!

-Fork the repo 🍴

-Create a new branch 🌱

-Make your changes ✨

-Submit a pull request 🚀

-📜 License

-This project is licensed under the MIT License – feel free to use and improve it.

 💡 Vision